 IBS For Family and Friends Written especially for IBS Impact

 Written especially for IBS Impact

 Kathryn lives in the United States with her husband and two sons.
 She has a bachelor’s of science degree in psychology which included research studies in child development and group therapy.
 In the years since her son’s IBS diagnosis, she has invested many hours learning about the disorder.
 When not preparing her sons to “leave the nest,” she volunteers on the IBS Support (official) Facebook page trying to advance IBS understanding.
 She wrote this essay especially for IBS Impact.
-Read Kathryn’s 17 year old son’s essay here.
+Read Kathryn’s then-17 year old son’s essay here.

 by Feivel Cohen